jackhannah95/smr-training/README.md

 ### RStudio Projects

 This code uses [RStudio Projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects), which are a way of bundling together related files and scripts.
 RStudio Projects come with a .RProj file, and wherever this file is saved is where RStudio sets the working directory, from which other filepaths can be defined relatively using the [here](https://github.com/r-lib/here) package.
+A template project can be downloaded from [PHI's GitHub organisation](https://github.com/Health-SocialCare-Scotland/r-project-structure).

 Type `getwd()` into the RStudio console to get the working directory for this project.